W0NT0NS/91897---Project-Managment/README.md

 # AS91897 Project Managment
-This project has been desinged for use in NCEA Level 2 in 2021
+This project has been designed for use in NCEA Level 2 in 2021

 Made by Nathan Wong